 The Children's Literature Center assists users in gaining access to all children's materials dispersed throughout the Library.
-The Library holds approximately 500,000 children's books and related items, such as boxed and board games, sound recordings, maps, and illustrations.
+The Library holds between 500,000 and 600,000 children's books and periodicals including maps, visual and audio media and secondary material.

 101 Independence Ave.
 SE